Accuracy of a pseudo doppler Radio Direction Finder

 I can’t judge you eyeballs, but mine are not at all capable of “eyeball averaging” such a mess.

-So, as a rooky, pick a nice quiet open road and a loud stable signal to improve your skills, and keep your eyeballs on the road.
+So, when you’re a rooky, pick a nice quiet open road and a loud stable signal to improve your skills, and keep your eyeballs on the road.

 With the proper settings and a lot of averaging, a quick look at the RDF will tell you all you need to know to take the right turn.